Code of Conduct

 - A team roster will consist of a minimum of 6 players up to a maximum of 14 players (with a minimum of 2 females per roster)

 - After the roster submission deadline, no team roster additions or removals are allowed.
 Roster is final for the season.
-Medical replacement ONLY if accompanied by a doctor’s note.
+Medical replacement ONLY if accompanied by a doctor’s note and is subject to FBC Board Approval.

 - Team members can only play in one league for one team in any one season.
 Violation will result in suspension of the player from FBC League play for the season.